 Creating the Handloom Project

-Launched in October 2014, EILEEN FISHER's Handloom Project is a six-year commitment to address these issues and invest in weaving communities connected with Indigo Handloom, our long-time partner.
+Launched in October 2014, EILEEN FISHER's Handloom Project is a commitment to invest in weaving communities connected with Indigo Handloom, our long-time partner.
 Indigo Handloom's owner, Smita Paul, has shared her supply chain with us, enabling us to work together and invest in change.

 Eileen is passionate about this project and has extended her support through contributions from her personal foundation.
 With Eileen's guidance, the Handloom Project was designed not as aid but as a laboratory for creating streamlined, supportive business relationships that let workers thrive without ongoing aid.
 Among our next steps: networking with government officials to create awareness about the handloom community's needs—and to bring them information about rights.